"Every 6th project fails due to poor communication".

 What types of briefings are there?

-There are several types of briefings that vary depending on the context and purpose.
-When writing briefings, a distinction is often made between standard or creative briefings, media, brand, content and development briefings, etc. Each type of briefing serves a specific communication objective and has its own requirements in terms of information transfer.
+There are different types of briefings that vary depending on the objective and context.
+A distinction is often made between standard briefings, creative briefings, media briefings, brand briefings, content briefings and development briefings.
+Each type pursues a specific communication objective and has its own requirements for the transfer of information.

 What does a briefing contain?

-An effective briefing should contain the following elements: Agency brief, initial situation, business and marketing objectives, target audience and audience insights, communication objectives, offer or proposition, brand character & tonality, scope of services, other considerations, timings and budget.
-You can find a detailed guide to the briefing structure here.
+A good briefing includes the following points: Agency brief, initial situation, business and marketing objectives, target audience and target audience insights, communication objectives, offer or proposition, brand character and tonality, scope of services, other considerations, timeline and budget.
+You can find detailed instructions on the structure here.

 What does briefing mean in German?

-The term "briefing" comes from the English language and refers to an instruction or introduction that is usually given before the start of a project or task.
-In German, it could be translated as "Aufgabenstellung" or "Instruktion".
-A briefing serves to inform all those involved about the objectives, framework conditions, expected results and specific requirements.
-And when writing a briefing, it is best to be brief - after all, the English word "brief" means "short" in German.
+The term "briefing" comes from the English language and refers to an introduction or instruction that is usually given before the start of a project or task.
+In German, it could be translated as "instruction" or "task definition".
+A briefing informs everyone involved about the objectives, framework conditions, expected results and special requirements.
+It should be brief, as "brief" means "short" in English.